CDP-com/common/README.md

 Changelog
 ----
-Add any changes made to this app
+10/28/2015, mstiles, Adding this file to the manifest for this app.